Aayush75/CS331-T005-MinimalVPNTunnel/code/docs/benchmarking.md

 ## Thermal

 If `vcgencmd` exists, temperature and `get_throttled` are stored before/after runs.
-Sticky bits such as `0x50000` mean under-voltage or throttling happened at some point in the boot/history; they are not hidden.
-If live throttling appears during final numbers, cool down and re-run.
+Sticky bits such as `0x50000` mean under-voltage or throttling occurred at some point in the boot history.
+Live throttling during a measurement run invalidates that run; cool down and re-measure.

 ## Wi-Fi variability

-Both Pis and the laptop share the same managed network.
+Both Pis and the control host share the same managed network.
 Contention, RSSI, and AP scheduling can move throughput more than crypto does.
-Multiple runs and mean ± sample standard deviation are required for a defensible viva.
+Results are reported as mean ± sample standard deviation over multiple runs.

 Outer destinations are always the Wi-Fi IPs for direct mode; tunnel modes always use TUN IPs so a leftover `tun0` route cannot intercept the baseline.